ameliasquires/lullaby/readme.md

 # lullaby

+> yes, i know this branch has far outlived reason for it to exist, there are a lot of large changes here, it will be merged when im more certain about the saftey of these new changes

 > a large multi-purpose library for lua (primarily 5.4) revolving around threading and cryptography, and including network, math, io, and table functions

 heres an example of a webserver to return a [sha0](https://en.wikipedia.org/wiki/SHA-0) hash of an input